Click on the shirt to check out the largest selection of GAP and C&O Towpath tee shirts

 Bring plenty of snacks and water to avoid dehydration.
 Energy bars are easy to carry and don't require refrigeration.
 Eat a few energy bars a day to prevent yourself from ever getting really hungry on the trail.
 If you allow yourself to get real hungry, you might already be slightly dehydrated and be losing energy, so eat and drink before you hit the wall.

-You need to plan your snack program a little better on the C&O because the towns have more miles in between.
+Keep in mind that you need to plan your snack program a little better on the C&O because the towns have more miles in between.

 If you are camping, you will need considerably more gear.
 Use the gear list on the hotels and camping page for guidance.
 Packing your camping gear adds another challenge.
 Check out the packing gear page for more details.